marcusbillman/.dotfiles/README.md

 After the script has finished, close the terminal window and launch Windows Terminal.
 Done!

-## Notes
+## Symlink scripts

-### Windows

-The dotfiles inside the repo's `windows` directory are categorised by app/tool and do not reflect where the symlinks will be placed.
-The symlink script (`_symlink.ps1`) includes a hashtable that defines the destination pat for each dotfile. **When adding or removing files in the `windows` part of the repository, the hashtable needs to be updated.**
+Run the `_symlink.sh` or `_symlink.ps1` scripts to create symlinks for all dotfiles in the repository.
+The dotfiles in the repository are categorised by app/tool --- this file structure does not reflect where the symlinks will be placed by the scripts.

+The scripts include definitions for target paths and symlinks paths for each dotfile. **When adding or removing dotfiles in the repository, these scripts must be updated.**

-For safety, the symlink script will prompt the user before creating each symlink. **Accepting the prompt will overwrite any existing file at the symlink path.
-Simply pressing Enter will act as a "yes".**
+For safety, the scripts will prompt you before creating each symlink.
+Accepting the prompt will overwrite any existing file at the symlink path.
+Pressing Enter without typing anything will act as a

-### Ubuntu

-The files in the repo's `ubuntu` directory exactly reflects the file system structure beginning from the home directory (`~`).
-The symlink script (`_symlink.sh`) automatically detects the dotfiles in the repo and creates symlinks at the corresponding location in the file system. **Files can be added or removed in the `ubuntu` part of the repository without modifying the symlink script.**

-The symlink script only prompts the user if there is already a file where the symlink is being created. **Accepting the prompt will overwrite the existing file at the symlink path.
-Simply pressing Enter will act as a "no".** To force overwriting without prompting, run the symlink script with the `-f` option.

-### macOS

-As the MacBook is a fairly new addition to my setup, I haven't created install and symlink scripts for macOS.
-There are also dotfiles missing from the repo.
+- **"yes"** on Windows
+- **"no"** on macOS and Ubuntu.

+## Install scripts

+Run the `install.sh` script to quickly set up a system with most of my preferred packages and settings.